mosip/mosip-infra/deployment/developer/README.md

 `$ ./launcher.py --build-code`
 `$ ./launcher.py --start-services`
 1. Wait for services to come up.
 The `top` utility will show CPU utilization of all java processes.
 One indication of whether all services are up is when the CPU utilization of the respective processes goes low.
 1. Monitor the logs under `/logs` dir for any errors.
+If there is NullPointerException in any service, re-run the service using the script `utils/run_service.py`
 `$ grep ERROR *`
 `$ grep -i NullPointerException *`
 1. Once all services are up, run a test api under `launcher/test/api_test.py` (inspect and modify the API parameters before running).
 For the OTP email test, you will have to allow Google to receive emails from apps (lesser security setting).